 - Cats can move each ear independently.

 - An adult cat’s brain is approximately 5 cm (2 inches) long and weighs 30 g.

 - Cats are digitigrade, meaning they walk on their toes.

-- The cat’s front claws partially retract into their sheath when not in use this helps to prevent the claws becoming snagged when walking as well as blunting them.
-The back claws aren’t as retractable as the front claws, this explains why the front claws are much sharper than the rear.
+- The cat’s front claws partially retract into their sheath when not in use this helps to prevent the claws from becoming snagged when walking as well as blunting them.
+The back claws aren’t as retractable as the front claws; this explains why the front claws are much sharper than the rear.

 - They are also quadruped, as they have four feet.